History of the Labour Party (Ireland): Cluskey succeeds as leader, 1977-1981

-The 1981-1990: coalition, internal feuding, electoral decline and regrowth
+Coalition, internal feuding, electoral decline and regrowth, 1981-1990

 O'Leary finally became party leader after Cluskey lost his seat in the 1981 general election.
 He agreed, reluctantly, to resign his European seat in favour of Cluskey.
 After achieving several concessions on economic policy in negotiating a programme for government with FitzGerald, he became tánaiste and minister for energy in the short-lived Fine Gael–Labour coalition of 1981–2.
 He had sought, but failed to obtain, a commitment that the government would hold a referendum on the existing constitutional ban on divorce.
 O'Leary also declared his personal opposition to the proposed eighth or 'pro-life' amendment to the constitution (about which Cluskey had been non-committal), claiming its wording was legally flawed and represented Catholic sectarianism.
 This represented the first breach in the apparent party consensus on the abortion issue and moved the Labour party towards opposing a constitutional referendum.

+Michael D. Higgins, a Galway TD who by this time had become the party’s chairman, was part of a minority in the parliamentary party who tried to liberalise the party’s stance on abortion and divorce, however, he was ferociously opposed during this period by a majority of the party’s Oireachtas members.
+Dick Spring, having become leader, tried to accommodate both groups.

 From 1982 to 1987, under the leadership of Dick Spring, Labour participated in coalition governments with Fine Gael.
 In the later part of the second of these coalition terms, the country's poor economic and fiscal situation required strict curtailing of government spending, and Labour bore much of the blame for unpopular cutbacks in health and other social services.
 In the 1987 general election it received only 6.4% of the vote, and its vote was increasingly threatened by the growth of the Workers' Party.
 Fianna Fáil formed a minority government from 1987 to 1989 and then a coalition with the Progressive Democrats.

 The 1980s saw fierce disagreements between left and right wings of the party.
 The more radical elements, led by figures including Emmet Stagg, opposed the idea of going into coalition government with either of the major centre-right parties.
 At the 1989 Labour conference in Tralee a number of socialist and Marxist activists, organised around the Militant newspaper, were expelled.
 These expulsions continued during the early 1990s and those expelled, including Joe Higgins went on to found the Socialist Party.

 These rows ended with the defeat of the anti-coalition left.
 In the period since, there have been further discussions about coalitions in the Party but these disagreements have primarily been over the merits of different coalition partners rather than over the principle of coalition.
 Related arguments have taken place from time to time over the wisdom of entering into pre-election voting pacts with other parties.
 Indeed, former radicals like Stagg himself and Michael D. Higgins now themselves support coalition.